 Is HVAC a Stressful Job?

-You can't fully escape stress when on the job.
-HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
-The proper experience and tools can help mitigate some of these concerns.
-In addition, paid training and a consistent schedule help both installers and technicians reduce some of the most common triggers of work-related stress.
+Every job has sources of stress.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+The proper experience and tools are helpful when resolving these concerns.
+What’s more, paid training and a stable workload help both installers and technicians reduce some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Accessing and servicing large equipment can be exhausting.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Carrying heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Reaching difficult-to-access equipment can be strenuous.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work across the country.
+While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, technicians and installers will become even more important.
-New forms of heating and cooling systems need less energy or generate it from renewable sources including solar and wind.
-Greener HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.
+As climate control technology continues to evolve, technicians and installers will become even more important.
+Newer models of heating and cooling systems consume less energy or generate it from renewable sources such as solar and wind.
+Greener HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
-Other, more specialized (and higher paying) HVAC careers require additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
+Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.

 Earn certifications by enrolling in classes at a community college or trade school.
-How long it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
-An HVAC company will sometimes also require NATE certification.
-This refers to North American Technician Excellence, this key accreditation expands your technical knowledge to ensure the highest quality services.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
+An employer may also require NATE certification.
+This refers to North American Technician Excellence, this key accreditation expands your technical knowledge to help you better serve customers.

-While some aspects of the job can be learned on your own, professional development means combining classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While some math is involved, the bulk of an HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, the majority of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
-A community college is usually around $5,000 every year.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 annually.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

 The daily schedule may vary depending on where you work.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you are more likely to have a set schedule during normal business hours.
+If you work in repairs, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you may have more of a set schedule for regular business hours.

 Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
-However, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.
+However, total compensation can depend on where you live and its cost of living.
+Some HVAC techs working in management in a high-paying state may make as much as six figures.

 • HVAC manager, $72,515 average salary